– General Introduction –

 → Other Tournaments ←

 Negreanu earned $55,064 during two events at the Foxwoods’ World Poker Finals in 1997, which led to him being named the tournament’s best all-around player.
-He claimed the S.H.O.E. bracelet in 2003 for the game that rotates through the following events, in order: Seven Card Stud, Hold’ Em, Omaha Eights or Better, and Stud Eights or Better.
+He claimed the S.H.O.E. bracelet in 2003 for the game that rotates through the following game types, in order: Seven Card Stud, Hold’ Em, Omaha Eight or Better, and Stud Eight or Better.

 Negreanu topped a field of 690 players in November 2008 to win the 4th Annual British Columbia Poker Championships’ main event.
 This win earned him $371,910 CAD ($299,951 USD).